 Writing an inclusive and effective job description is both a science and an art.
-A job description is an ad for your company, complete with a call to action asking candidates to become a part.
-And yet, only 47% of workers trust that job descriptions accurately depict job responsibilities.
+A job description is an ad for your company, complete with a call to action asking candidates to become a part of it.
+And yet, only 47% of workers trust that job descriptions accurately depict appropriate job responsibilities.
 A killer job description needs to be realistic, convincing, and compelling.

 Counterintuitively, most startups don’t put a lot of time and effort into the JD.
 Instead, they just slap it up on LinkedIn or AngelList and hope for the best.
 But a job description has to be strategic.
 It serves as an engaging, inclusive, descriptive acquisition tool.
 With that in mind, getting job descriptions right is the critical first step in hiring terrific talent.
 And the key to generating a candidate acquisition machine is about acing these JD fundamentals in three steps.